rajive/DDSChatApp/svc/web/README.md

 ## Web Integration Service Configuration

-Extends the domain participants defined in the `Chat_Library` in `if/Chat_if.xml` and groups them into a web application called `ChatApp`, contained in the service configuration called `WebGateway`.
+Extends the domain participants defined in the `ChatIfLib` in `if/Chat.xml` and groups them into a web application called `ChatApp`, contained in the service configuration called `WebGateway`.